Farges-Gerard/Farges-Gerard/README.md

 - 👋 Hi, I’m GerardFX

-- 🌱 I’m currently learning to use GitHub, but prsently account flagged (for not yet known reasons...).
+- 🌱 I’m currently learning to use GitHub (account no more flagged...).

 <!---